 After the extraction, you may experience mild pain and discomfort.
 To minimize any unpleasant side effects, apply ice to your cheek for about 10 minutes at a time following the procedure to reduce swelling, and take any prescribed or over-the-counter pain medications as directed.
 For the first 24 hours after an extraction, it is important to avoid smoking, the use of a straw, and vigorous rinsing or spitting.
 Also, be sure to eat soft foods like pudding or applesauce and avoid anything crunchy or chewy.
 More solid foods can be gradually added as the area heals.
 Also, keeping the extraction site clean is vital to prevent infection.
 Follow any other instructions we provide and let us know right away if you experience fever, chills, or other signs of infection or if the pain has not subsided after several days.

 Our friendly, professional experts at Lincoln Smiles offer tooth extraction in a welcoming and comfortable environment.
+After the extraction is complete, we offer a variety of tooth restoration services, including dental implants and dental bridges.
 Call us at 916-543-8800 today to schedule an appointment.